 Timely findings from the Poll contribute to public dialogue about children’s health and health policy.
 Findings also inform new policy initiatives and research ideas regarding a wide range of child and adolescent health issues, including parenting, school environments, mental and emotional health, and vaccines.

-Data collection for the Mott Poll draws upon a nationally representative probability-sample panel of US households, the KnowledgePanel® (GfK, LLC).
-The KnowledgePanel® is the largest national, probability-based panel in the US.
+Data collection for the Mott Poll draws upon a nationally representative probability-sample panel of US households, the KnowledgePanel® (Ipsos Public Affairs, LLC).
 Panel recruitment utilizes address-based sampling; households without Internet access are provided a web-enabled computer and free Internet service.

 Mott Poll web-based surveys are fielded about 3 times per year with a sample of approximately 2000 KnowledgePanel® members who have children in their household.
 Each fielding includes multiple child health topics, with questions targeted based on family characteristics (e.g., child age, chronic condition status).